 Step 4 - Upload podcast artwork

-To upload iTunes cover art for your podcast, scroll down and drag your image into the image uploader, then click Connect.
+To upload cover art for your podcast, scroll down and drag your image into the image uploader, then click Connect.

 - Square .jpg or .png file